 - Day 9.
 Left at cooler room temp overnight.
 Rose to double in less than 6 hours and didn’t collapse by 24 hours.
 Nice yeasty, beery smell.
 First day baking.

 Congratulations!
 You’ve done it!
 You’ve created a living batter filled with wild yeast.
 Now let’s see how to feed & maintain your sourdough starter.
+If you want to continue saving flour you can follow these instructions for How To Keep a Small Starter.

 Now that you’ve got your starter ready, check out the entire list of My Best Sourdough Recipes.
 Have fun!